 - The chart is taken from real data.
-The spike, which had to be investigated was not a volume spike, but actually from a change in the SMF interval. - In this case the queue manager was being almost constantly throttled by logging I/O, in this environment.
+The spike, which had to be investigated was not a volume spike, but actually from a change in the SMF interval. - In this case the queue manager was being almost constantly throttled by logging I/O limit (old hardware, max.
+I/O rate was 25 MB/second), in this environment. - ▶ They moved to newer hardware and were able to achieve >50 MB/second

-Queue Manager Performance - Logging VSAM What is VSAM Striping Simply it is using more than one physical location for the data ▶ With VSAM striping writing 4 consecutive pages, each page will be mapped to one or 4 you mes, trequently reading of the transfer time is typically less. .2 Significant performance benefits for large messages ▶ But archive log cannot exploit this, so may be a bottleneck Consider using VSAM striping if you have a peak rather than sustained high volume
+Queue Manager Performance - Logging VSAM striping

+What is VSAM Striping

+- ▶ Simply it is using more than one physical location for the data - ▶ With VSAM striping writing 4 consecutive pages, each page will be mapped to one of 4 volumes, frequently reducing contention.
+Data transfer time is typically less.

+Significant performance benefits for large messages

+- ▶ But archive log cannot exploit this, so may be a bottleneck - Consider using VSAM striping if you have a peak rather than sustained high volume